cisco-open/flame/examples/adult/README.md

-## MNIST in non-orchestration mode
+## Census income dataset example

+In this example, we will use a census income dataset (see [here](https://archive-beta.ics.uci.edu/ml/datasets/adult) for more details) and build a simple model to predict whether the income is >50K or not.

-Here we go over how to run MNIST example in non-orchestration mode within [fiab](../../docs/03-fiab.md) environment.
+We will run this example in non-orchestration mode within [fiab](../../docs/03-fiab.md) environment.
 In non-orchestration mode, participants drive participation.
 Hence, participants should bring their dataset along with compute.

-This example is almost identical to the mnist example shown [here](../mnist/README.md) with a few configuration changes.
-To see differences, use `diff`.
-For example, do `diff schema.json ../mnist/schema.json`.

 ### Step 1: create a design
 ```
-flamectl create design mnist_non_orchestration -d "mnist example for non-orchestration mode"
+flamectl create design adult -d "census income dataset example in non-orchestration mode"
 ```

 ### Step 2: create a schema for design mnist
 ```
-flamectl create schema schema.json --design mnist_non_orchestration
+flamectl create schema schema.json --design adult
 ```

 ### Step 3: create (i.e., add) mnist code to the design

 ```
-flamectl create code mnist.zip --design mnist_non_orchestration
+flamectl create code adult.zip --design adult
 ```
-Note: to understand relationship between schema and code, unzip mnist.zip and check the folder structure in it.
+Note: to understand relationship between schema and code, unzip adult.zip and check the folder structure in it.

 ### Step 4: create a job
 ```
-flamectl create job job.json

 ```
 If successful, this command returns the id of the created job.
 For example,